 - Keep your clutter at bay.
 A teething puppy could be mighty tempted to eat your favourite leather loafers for lunch or make a slobbery mess out of your brand new notebook — especially when you're not there to supervise.
 Clean up after yourself and avoid leaving clutter where your pet can reach it.
 Not only could it become a chew toy, but it could be harmful to your furry friend.

-- Conceal the cords.
+- Secure all electrical cords and charging cables.
 Electrical cords and charging cables are terribly tempting — and they can make for dangerous pet toys.
-Lift cords out of your cat or dog’s reach with sticky-backed cord clips, wind up excess cording and secure it with a piece of tape or Velcro, or visit your local pet store and ask about pet-proof cord protector tubing.
-When you have a pet at home, keeping cords and wires out of sight (especially when they’re plugged in) can help prevent shocks and other mishaps.
+Lift cords out of your cat or dog's reach with sticky-backed cord clips, wind up excess cording and secure it with a piece of tape or Velcro, or visit your local pet store and ask about pet-proof cord protector tubing.
+When you have a pet at home, keeping cords and wires out of sight (especially when they're plugged in) can help prevent shocks and other mishaps.

 - Ditch the poisonous plants.
 Many common household and garden plants can make animals sick, including daffodils, lily of the valley, tulips and hyacinths (especially their bulbs, which a digging dog is bound to find in the garden), lilies, azaleas, poinsettias, and many more.
 Take an inventory of the plants in and around your home and do a little research to make sure they aren't poisonous to your pet.
 And remember, cats in particular like to climb, so even if you think a plant is out of reach, your cat could still find it.